flutter/flutter/examples/README.md

-- **Platform Channel Swift** The [platform channel swift app](platform_channel_swift) is the same as [platform channel](platform_channel) but without an Android version and the iOS version is in swift.
+- **Platform Channel Swift** The [platform channel swift app](platform_channel_swift) is the same as [platform channel](platform_channel) but the iOS version is in Swift and there is no Android version.

 - **Flutter View** The [flutter view app](flutter_view) demonstrates how to embed Flutter within an iOS or Android app.